Snoyark/Testing/WIP.md

 *OPTIONAL*

-This creates a class hierarchy in your ontology, with some classes being subclasses of others
+This creates a class hierarchy in your ontology, with some classes being subclasses of others.

 ##### Case: `rdfs:subClassOf <UsAdministrativeDivision>`

 ## FOAF:Depiction List
+The following list contains different images one can use to depict their entities in image form.
 All items in this list take the form <https://ontology-assets.data.world/icons/__file__>, where __file__ can be:

 ### `icon-currency.svg`

-A coin with a dollar sign in it
+A coin with a dollar sign in it.

 ### `icon-fish.svg`

-A fish
+A fish.

 ### `icon-ind.svg`

-A little factory (think industry for ind)
+A little factory (think industry for ind) .

 ### `icon-medical.svg`

-A medical plus
+A medical plus.

 ### `icon-sex.svg`

-A faceless person
+A faceless person.

 ### `icon-geo.svg`

-Image used as default; a globe
+The assumed default entity depiction; a globe.